webplatform/docs/css/properties/outline/index.md

 |Content=Outlines differ from [[css/properties/border|borders]] in the following ways:

 * Outlines do not take up space, they are drawn above the content.
 * Outlines may be non-rectangular.
 They are rectangular in Gecko/Firefox.
-But e.g. Opera draws a non-rectangular shape around a construct like this:
+Internet Explorer attempts to place the smallest contiguous outline around all elements or shapes that are indicated to have an outline.
+Opera draws a non-rectangular shape around a construct like this:

 <strong style="color: green; outline: 1px dotted;">Web<span style="font-size: xx-large;">Platform</span>Docs</strong>
 }}